Frequently Asked Questions about Personal Injury Compensation

 Conditions for Automobile, Motorcycle and Bicycle Accidents

-- Road hazards, construction or defects – This is one of the most dangerous road conditions of all.
+- Road hazards, construction, or defects – This is one of the most dangerous road conditions of all.
 Merging traffic, unfamiliar lane movement, and changing traffic flow can confuse drivers especially at night.

 - Driver negligence during lane change – Blind spots and constantly moving traffic is hazardous during lane changes.
-Check and double check for other traffic around you before you change lanes.
+Check and double-check for other traffic around you before you change lanes.
 Pay special attention to motorcyclists; they are often difficult to see.
 Look again before you move over!

-- Drivers tailgating motorcyclists – Motor bikes can stop much more quickly than automobiles; this can cause a major accident if the cyclist hits his or her brakes.
+- Drivers tailgating motorcyclists – Motorbikes can stop much more quickly than automobiles; this can cause a major accident if the cyclist hits his or her brakes.
 Most people are not thinking about the traffic behind them.
 It is up to you to be cautious when following cars or motorcycles.

 - Driving Under Influence of drugs or alcohol – Anything which impairs judgment can be detrimental to traffic flow.
 Many people are forced to live each day on some sort of medication.
-Often, the only warning on the label is caution for drivers, and many of those people do not realize they may misjudging the road conditions and traffic around them.
+Often, the only warning on the label is a caution for drivers, and many of those people do not realize they may misjudging the road conditions and traffic around them.
 If you believe a fellow driver is driving erratically under the influence of alcohol or drugs, call an officer and report the danger.
-You can avoid many automobile, motorcycle and bicycle accidents by staying alert.
+You can avoid many automobiles, motorcycles, and bicycle accidents by staying alert.